Publishing certificates

 Generating records for DANE

-For publishing certificates via DNS (aka DANE), a TXT record has to be added to the zone file of the mail domain.
+For publishing certificates via DNS (aka DANE), a TXT record must be added to the zone file of the mail domain.
+The record can be generated like this:

 $ sq network dane generate --domain example.com --cert-email alice@example.com